News briefing: Here's what you need to know in five minutes

-News Daily: Body found in Sala search and May in Brussels for Brexit talks
+News Daily: Body on plane identified as Emiliano Sala's, and Brexit talks

 If you want to get this briefing by email, sign-up here